sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 4. **Dependency Management**: Dependencies are bundled within the container image, reducing conflicts and making it easier to manage different versions of runtime libraries.

 5. **Scalability**: Containers can be dynamically scaled up or down based on demand, making it efficient to handle varying workloads using orchestration tools like Kubernetes.

-6. **Deployment Automation**: Container orchestration platforms like Kubernetes automate deployment, scaling, load balancing, and rolling updates, reducing operational complexity.

-7. **Versioning and Rollback**: Container images are versioned, making it straightforward to roll back to a previous version if issues arise.
-This supports continuous integration and continuous deployment (CI/CD) practices.

-8. **Security**: Containers can improve security by isolating applications and dependencies.
-However, they must be properly configured and monitored to minimize risks.

 ## How does handle scaling in k8s?
 Kubernetes (K8s) provides robust mechanisms for handling scaling, both horizontal and vertical, to ensure your applications can adapt to varying workloads and resource demands.
 Here's how K8s handles scaling: